Doctorate in Psychology (Ph.D. and Psy.D.) – everything you need to know in 2024

 In simple terms, a Ph.D. in psychology is more research-focused, while a Psy.D. emphasizes clinical practice.
 The best choice between the two depends on your career goals and whether you prefer research and academia or direct clinical work.

-Why do a doctorate in psychology?
+Why study for a doctorate in psychology?

 • Doctorate-level psychologists typically have higher earning potential compared to those with a master’s degree or bachelor’s degree in the field.